fieldtrip/website/example/bids_pom.md

 18 directories, 196 files
 ```

 The anat, dwi, and fmap directories relate to static/structural data.
-The func, beh and emg directories relate do dynamic data, i.e. data with a time dimension where the participants behaviour and physiology are simultaneously recorded, while the subject was executing a task.
+The func, beh and emg directories relate to dynamic data, i.e. data with a time dimension where the participants behavior and physiology are simultaneously recorded, while the subject was executing a task.

 ## Converting the MRI data to BIDS